Richardsl/Fredagslisten/README.md

-# The relic of a "sailor news" PHP/MySQL application
+# The relics of a "sailor news" webapp from 2013

 This application was supposed to keep sailors updated on "sailor news" from within the company they worked for.

 I created this while working at sea, and stole the idea from the captain :)

 The idea never materialized though...